 State Department of Education.
-The expenditure impact of this section is pending, contingent upon a response from the agency.
+SDE indicates that this section will have no expenditure impact on the agency.
+This section has been updated to include a response from the agency.

 Commission on Higher Education.
 CHE indicates that this section of the bill will have no expenditure impact on the agency.